 Law School Affiliation Agreements

 The University of Scranton has 3+3 agreements with each of the law schools listed below.
 These agreements allow pre-law students to complete their bachelor’s and law school degrees in six rather than seven years.
-This is done by having up to 30 credits of law school coursework count toward the undergraduate degree.
+This is done by having up to 30 credits of law school coursework count toward the undergraduate degree; this occurs during the student's senior year, which is also the student's first year of law school.
 By counting these (up to) 30 credits toward both degrees, a student completes 30 fewer credits--roughly equivalent to one year of coursework--over the entirety of the two degrees.

 Direct Entry Affiliation Agreement with Villanova University School of Law